Factbox: Treasury's tools to delay hitting debt limit

 SUSPEND SAVINGS BONDS

-Treasury secretaries in the past have halted sales of U.S. savings bonds to the public during debt limit impasses, but current U.S. Treasury Secretary Timothy Geithner argued during the 2011 negotiations that this would be of little or no use.
+Treasury secretaries in the past have halted sales of U.S. savings bonds to the public during debt limit impasses, but the U.S. Treasury on Wednesday said this would be of little or no use.
 It would not free up borrowing authority and it would only prevent small amounts of new debt from being issued.

 SWAP FEDERAL FINANCING BANK DEBT